Louisiana native creates trailer to reduce athlete's chances of heat illness

-BATON ROUGE, LA.
-(KTRK) -- With football season right around the corner, teams are doing their best to protect players when it comes to heat safety.
+BATON ROUGE, Louisiana (KTRK) -- With football season right around the corner, teams are doing their best to protect players when it comes to heat safety.

 LSU's athletic training staff is constantly looking for ways to keep players cool, and a solution may have been found.